 Vitamin B12, an injectable red liquid requiring a vet prescription, is essential in the treatment of anemia.

 Vitamin D: Enlarged joints and bowed legs (rickets) are a result of Vitamin D deficiency.
 Penned goats must have Vitamin D added to their feed.

 Vitamin E: Feeding sileage or old hay can produce Vitamin E deficiency and result in white muscle disease.
 The injectable prescription product BoSe contains both selenium and vitamin E and is often given to newborns in selenium-deficient areas.
 Vitamin A-D-E Gel is available for supplemental oral use.

-Producers who live near a feed mill that makes commercial goat feed are encouraged to use their services and purchase their products.
-Such firms employ livestock nutritionists who have knowledge of the nutritional needs of goats in the areas for which they manufacture their products.
-If such mills are non-existent in your area, contact your county extension agent or closest agricultural university for assistance.
+If you live near a feed mill that formulates pelleted (do not feed textured) goat feed, please use their services and purchase their products once you determine that they make quality products.
+These firms employ livestock nutritionists who have knowledge of the nutritional needs of goats in the areas for which they manufacture their products.
+If such mills are non-existent in your area, contact your vet, county extension agent, or closest agricultural university for assistance.
 These folks should have knowledge about feed mixtures that the average producer does not possess.
 Find out what your area is deficient in and make sure that is added into your feed supply.

 Important!
 Please Read This Notice!

 All information provided in these articles is based either on personal experience or information provided by others whose treatments and practices have been discussed fully with a vet for accuracy and effectiveness before passing them on to readers.